wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

 import GameLogo from "./GameLogo";
 ```

-### Step 2: Add local state
+### Step 2: Add showCredits state

 Create a state variable to track whether the modal is visible, starting with `false` since the modal should be hidden initially.
-The `useState` hook returns both the current value (`showCredits`) and a setter function (`setShowCredits`) that you'll use to update the state later.

 ```javascript
 export default function SplashScreen() {